amitofsk/dandy/docs/Dandy.md

 ##### 8.2.2.2 Write the microcontroller code

+Let's write the code for the microcontroller, so open the Mu IDE.

 The microcontroller code below reads an analog value from pin 31, also known as GP26 and ADC0.
 This value is then written serially to the computer.

 We could just print out the value itself.
 Instead, here we're a bit smarter.
 We're printing a message in JSON format that contains the value we read in addition to other pieces of information.
 <br><br>
-A JSON is just a format for variables names and their values.
+JSON is a format for writing variable names along with their values.
 For more information, see [wikipedia](https://en.wikipedia.org/wiki/JSON).

+All elements of the JSON are strings, not integers.
+While `value` may look like an integer, it really is a string.
+When we send information serially down the USB cable, we can only send characters, not integers.

 <br><br>
-Open the Mu IDE.
-Copy and run this code.
-As you adjust the potentiometer, values displayed in the bottom window of the MU IDE should change.
+Copy the code below into the editor of the Mu IDE or open the example.
+Run it.
+As you adjust the potentiometer, values displayed in the REPL terminal of the MU IDE should change.

 (See file src/microcontr/analogToComputerMP.py.)